Snorkeling Olowalu Beach - Maui

 Parking is right off the road, although there are no public facilities.
 I park almost directly opposite the 14 mile marker.
 Plenty of Kiawe trees provide shade and protection from the sun; watch out for the Kiawe thorns as you walk under the trees.

-After 10 years of snorkeling in Maui from Kapalua to Maluaka Beach in front of the Makena Beach & Golf Resort and in the Ahihi and La Perouse reserve, Olowalu remains a favorite.
-I have to swim much farther than in almost every other beach access spot, but I keep coming back - for the variety of fish, for the quiet serenity of the location, for conversations with locals and tourists alike, for the stunning winter sunsets.
+After 10 years of snorkeling in Maui from Kapalua to Maluaka Beach and in the Ahihi and La Perouse reserve, Olowalu remains a favorite.
+I have to swim much farther than at almost every other beach access spot, but I keep coming back - for the variety of fish, for the quiet serenity of the location, for conversations with locals and tourists alike, for the stunning winter sunsets.